botpress/packages/zui/README.md

 // schema: JSON Schema containing the additional properties under `x-zui`
 // uischema: Can be provided to jsonform to show the UI const { schema, uischema } = getZuiSchemas(objectSchema)

+// Or get a zod schema from json const zodSchema = jsonSchemaToZod(schema)
 ```